-Transfers of immovable property without consideration may trigger a real estate transfer tax.
+Transfers of immoveable property without consideration may trigger a real estate transfer tax.

-2.7 Vehicles or Planning Mechanisms to Transfer Assets to Younger Generation Tax-Free
+2.7 Vehicles or Planning Mechanisms to Transfer Assets to Younger Generations Tax-Free

-As transfers to descendants are generally exempt from gift and inheritance tax in most cantons (see section 1.1 Tax Regimes), there is no need in practice for any vehicles or planning mechanisms to transfer assets to younger generations in Switzerland.
+As transfers to descendants are generally exempt from gift and inheritance tax in most cantons (see above), there is no great need in practice for any vehicles or planning mechanisms to transfer assets to younger generations in Switzerland at least from a Swiss perspective.

-In practice, immovable property is often transferred to younger generations as a gift with a usufruct (for a specific period or for life).
+In practice, immoveable property is often transferred to younger generations as a gift with a usufruct (for a specific period or for life).
 In such cases, the usufructuary remains liable to wealth taxation for the transferred property.
 The descendants only become liable to wealth taxation when the usufruct ceases.
 The taxation of the income derived from the transferred asset and the imputed rental value depends on the actual structure of the usufruct and has to be determined on a case-by-case basis.